ThePHPF/pie-design/README.md

 If the release is found:

- * download the dll from the release assets (perhaps only support GitHub API initially? does Composer know about assets?)
+ * download the dll from the release assets.
+Perhaps only support GitHub API initially - Composer does not support fetching/listing assets, so we would need to build this.
  * put the DLL into the appropriate place for the PHP install

 ### Remaining steps: